delvex-community/WorkFromHome/README.md

 # WorkFromHome
 Objective: To Develop an automation script using xdotool command to mimic human behaviour
+## Download "wfh" file from repository and move it to /usr/bin.
 ## NOTE: Please make sure you have Google Chrome and nano text editor installed.
 ## USAGE: ```wfh [OPTION]```
 #### Run command with a number to mention number of hours, for example: